Charlie's Angels: Notable guest stars

 Charlie's Angels played host to a number of well-known faces during its five seasons.
 Some of those individuals were long-established stars of film and television; others would find considerable fame and recognition many years after appearing in the program.
 Notable appearances of celebrities (whether famous then or later) include those of:

 Home media

+In 1997, episodes were released on Columbia TriStar Home Video Screen Gems VHS during a wave of 1970s nostalgia VHS releases.

 Sony Pictures Home Entertainment released all five seasons of Charlie's Angels on DVD in region one over the span of ten years, with the fifth and final season released as a Manufacture-on-Demand (MOD) release, available exclusively through Amazon.com & WBShop.com and only in the U.S. Additionally, seasons 1–3 have been released on DVD in regions 2 and 4.

 Mill Creek Entertainment acquired the rights to various television series from the Sony Pictures library including Charlie's Angels in 2013.
 They subsequently re-released the first season on DVD on January 21, 2014.

 Mill Creek re-released Charlie's Angels: The Complete Series on DVD in Region 1 on September 6, 2016.
-The 20-disc set contains all 110 episodes of the series.
+The twenty disc set contains all 110 episodes of the series.